Framer Review 2026: AI Website Builder Guide

 | Best for | Marketing sites, portfolios | Content sites, blogs, complex applications |

-For content-heavy sites with hundreds or thousands of pages, WordPress with proper hosting remains the better choice.
-For a marketing site, portfolio, or product landing page where design quality and load speed matter most, Framer gets you there faster with less ongoing work.
+For content-heavy sites with complex editorial workflows, WordPress with proper hosting may remain the better choice.
+For a marketing site, portfolio, or product landing page where design iteration matters most, Framer deserves evaluation.

 If you are considering self-hosting WordPress or other platforms, our guide to self-hosted deployment platforms like Coolify covers the infrastructure side.